seroche/payment-gateway-api/README.md

 ## How to run the API

-Open the solution with Visual Studio 2019 and start the debug.
+Open the solution with `Visual Studio 2019` and start the debug.

 - Default project should be set to `Checkout.PaymentGateway.Api`
-- Default port is 50947.
-It can be changed by modifying the `launchSettings.json` file under the `Checkout.PaymentGateway.Api` VS project
+- Default port is `50947`.
+It can be changed by modifying the `launchSettings.json` file under the `Checkout.PaymentGateway.Api` project

 You can use the Postman file `PaymentGateway.postman_collection.json` included in the repository: